ozcanalasalvar/Wheelview/README.md

-rowOffset | Int | Count of items to be shown isEndless | Boolean | Uses to enable or disable infinite scroll userScrollEnabled | Boolean | ses to enable or disable user scroll selectorOption | SelectorOptions | whether the scrolling via the user gestures or accessibility actions is allowed.
+rowOffset | Int | Count of items to be shown isEndless | Boolean | Uses to enable or disable infinite scroll userScrollEnabled | Boolean | ses to enable or disable user scroll selectorOption | SelectorOptions | Whether the scrolling via the user gestures or accessibility actions is allowed.
 You can still scroll programmatically using the state even when it is disabled onFocusItem |  | Called when the values in the wheelview are updated content |  | composable of item